-When problems seem exceedingly large, our hope may be that someone will eventually intervene.
+When problems seem exceedingly large, you hope that someone will eventually intervene.
 Yet, this perspective also can cause stress, as it assumes we are victims at the mercy of powerful external forces or individuals.

-All that said, there may be another way to look at this: What if you could identify small ways in which you realize that you are contributing to the problem, and then, begin to explore changes that are within your control?
+There may be another way to look at this: What if you could identify small ways in which you realize that you are contributing to the problem, and then, begin to explore changes that are within your control?
 Certainly, you will not solve the bigger problems, but to begin with you may feel more empowered, less at the mercy of others, and playing a role that you may actually enjoy.
 Food for thought.